thenerdery/dot-net-standards/README.md

 If a standard declares a MUST, all projects we work on will conform to that standard.
-This is the only area where we would expect to push back on a client if something does not conform (eg. no source control).
+This is the only area where we would expect to push back on a client if something does not conform (e.g.. no source control).

 For your convenience, the following areas contain MUST directives:

-  * [**API communication: Versioning**](API_Communication.md) — Any API communication that is planned to be updated and consumed externally MUST follow a versioning scheme (eg. `/v1/`) for backwards compatibility.
+  * [**API communication: Versioning**](API_Communication.md) — Any API communication that is planned to be updated and consumed externally MUST follow a versioning scheme (e.g.. `/v1/`) for backwards compatibility.
   * [**Configuration: Credentials**](configuration.md) — Production credentials MUST NOT be stored in source control.
   * [**Error Handling**](Error_Handling.md) — Exceptions MUST NOT be surfaced to a user in a production environment.
   * [**Source Control: Git**](git.md) — Every project MUST have source control.
 Git is preferred, but not required.
-  * [**Logging**](Logging.md) — Personal health information (PHI) and credentials (eg. passwords) MUST NOT be logged.
+  * [**Logging**](Logging.md) — Personal health information (PHI) and credentials (e.g.. passwords) MUST NOT be logged.
 Exceptions in the error and fatal category MUST be logged.
 Logging needs Date Time, Severity, Location, Message.
   * [**Project Docs**](Project_Docs.md) — Each project MUST have a README.md file.
   * [**Security**](Security.md) — Various MUSTs depending on the category.
   * [**Solution Structure**](Solution_Structure.md)
     * Independent "module" MUST be a project or a folder (don't mix concerns).
     * MUST NOT use wwwroot for your app.
     * Must have your file path mirror the namespaces.
-    * If a `Common` module exists, it MUST NOT depend on parent modules (eg. Web API).
+    * If a `Common` module exists, it MUST NOT depend on parent modules (e.g..
+Web API).
     * Services MUST have an interface.

 ### SHOULD